It’s time to starting thinking about making Easy Refrigerator Pickles, because you guys, my garden cucumbers are doing so well!

 You can adjust the amount of garlic you use to personal taste.
 The brine is going to have some garlic in it too, that will heat and infuse into the liquid, but if you like really zesty pickles, you can add extra whole cloves directly into the jar, too.

-If you’re making more than one jar, try different variations.
+If you’re making more than one jar of Easy Refrigerator Pickles, try different variations.
 Mix it up!
 They don’t all have to be the same.

 First, you might want to plan ahead if you decide to make pickles, as everyone’s garden cucumbers are ready to harvest right now, and apparently lots of people are making pickles!
 I got the last package of fresh dill (next year, I will be planting my own dill in my herb garden), and fresh, whole garlic bulbs were SOLD OUT.